rakbarca10/E-VOTING/README.md

 An online voting system (website) developed using HTML5, CSS, and Javascript for the front end of the website and PHP and MySQL for the backend.

 https://rakshith-evoting.netlify.app/

+Origianlly created by Toshar Patel
+Modified by Rakshith